Locations:

 The TAPVR types are:

-• Supracardiac TAPVR: Blood flows via an ascending vertical vein into the brachiocephalic vein and then through their superior vena cava (a large vein in their body).
+• Supracardiac TAPVR: Blood flows via an ascending vertical vein into the brachiocephalic vein.
+Then, it flows through their superior vena cava (a large vein in their body).

 • Cardiac TAPVR: Blood moves through their coronary sinus.
 This vein normally drains blood that contains low levels of oxygen.